sagarreddypatil/portfolio-website/posts/projects/cms-avi-hw.md

 ## Microcontroller selection

-This one's a never ending tug of war between the CS and the ECE.
+This one's a never-ending tug-of-war between the CS and the ECE.
 All things aside, I would've opted for the **STM32H7** line of MCUs, or at least something like an **STM32F**.
 STM32s are great, they have all the performance you need, and a passable SDK and toolchain.
 Unfortunately, system design on the rocket occurred around the same time as a massive chip shortage.
 Stock for these chips was uncertain, and we knew we were going to fry more than a few.

-These factors considered, we opted for the RP2040, by the Raspberry Pi foundation.
+With these factors considered, we opted for the RP2040, by the Raspberry Pi Foundation.
 Rocking two ARM Cortex M0+ cores and 264K of SRAM, this chip was a beast by no means.
-But for our purposes it was sufficient, cheap, and very much in stock.
+But for our purposes, it was sufficient, cheap, and very much in stock.

 One of my most emphasized factors for MCU selection was how easy it was to